fctr-id/okta-mcp-server/examples/iamse.md

 The true magic of MCP servers emerges when multiple tools work together through your AI assistant to create seamless workflows.
 Here are some powerful, real-world examples that would traditionally require custom scripts but can now be accomplished with natural language:

-### Cross-Platform Identity Workflows

-**Example: Export locked Okta users to Google Drive**

-"Find all locked users in our Okta tenant, and create a spreadsheet in our IT Operations folder on Google Drive with their names, email addresses, and last login dates."
+* **Export locked Okta users to Google Drive** - "Find all locked users in our Okta tenant, and create a spreadsheet in our IT Operations folder on Google Drive with their names, email addresses, and last login dates."
-1. The AI assistant uses the Okta MCP Server to query locked user accounts
-2. It then leverages a Google Drive MCP Server to create and populate a spreadsheet
-3. All of this happens with a single natural language request, no coding required

-### Security Incident Response Workflows
+  *Implementation: The Okta MCP Server queries locked users via the Okta API, collects their profile data, then passes this structured information to the Google Drive MCP Server which creates and populates the spreadsheet in the specified location.*

-**Example: Secure compromised accounts and document the incident**

-"For all users who failed MFA more than 5 times today, suspend their Okta accounts, add them to the 'Security Review' group, and create an incident report in our security Slack channel with the details."
+* **Secure compromised accounts and document the incident** - "For all users who failed MFA more than 5 times today, suspend their Okta accounts, add them to the 'Security Review' group, and create an incident report in our security Slack channel with the details."

-1. The Okta MCP Server identifies users with multiple MFA failures
+  *Implementation: The Okta MCP Server identifies accounts with MFA failures, executes status changes and group assignments through the Okta API, then the Slack MCP Server formats and posts the incident details to the specified channel.*
-2. It suspends accounts and modifies group membership
-3. A Slack MCP Server creates the incident documentation
-4. Human approval steps ensure appropriate oversight

-### Compliance Reporting Workflows

-**Example: Generate access review documentation for audit**

-"Create a report of all privileged account activities for the past quarter, export it to a secure SharePoint folder, and send me a summary of unusual access patterns."
+* **Generate access review documentation for audit** - "Create a report of all privileged account activities for the past quarter, export it to a secure SharePoint folder, and send me a summary of unusual access patterns."

-1. The Okta MCP Server gathers privileged account activity logs
-2. A SharePoint MCP Server handles secure document storage
-3. The AI analyzes the data for unusual patterns and creates a summary
+  *Implementation: The Okta MCP Server extracts privileged account activities from logs, the SharePoint MCP Server creates and stores the report file, while the AI analyzes the data patterns and generates the summary.*

 These examples demonstrate how the Okta MCP Server functions as a critical component in a broader ecosystem of AI-powered identity management workflows, replacing complex scripting with natural language instructions while maintaining appropriate security controls.